MicrosoftDocs/visualstudio-docs/docs/debugger/includes/remote-debugger-download.md

 3. When you have finished downloading the executable, follow the directions to install the application on the remote computer.
 Follow the [setup instructions](#bkmk_setup).

 If you try to copy the remote debugger (msvsmon.exe) to the remote computer and run it, be aware that the **Remote Debugger Configuration Wizard** (**rdbgwiz.exe**) is installed only when you download the tools, and you may need to use the wizard for configuration later, especially if you want the remote debugger to run as a service.
-For more information, see [(Optional) Configure the remote debugger as a service](../../debugger/remote-debugging.md#bkmk_configureService) below.
+For more information, see [(Optional) Configure the remote debugger as a service](../../debugger/remote-debugging.md#bkmk_configureService).

 ### To run the remote debugger from a file share